-There it is, you've come up with a great idea for your next communication campaign: share a corporate video by email and convey your message in a dynamic, engaging way.
+There it is, you've come up with a great idea for your next communication campaign: share an engaging corporate video by email and convey your message in a dynamic, engaging way.

 However, there’s a catch: video and email just don’t seem to get along very well.
 You can't upload your videos as attachments, otherwise your emailing service will hit you on the head.
 And to place your video behind a simple hyperlink seems a bit... ominous.

-Find out below how to embed a video in an email, and discover some tips about creating a video specifically to be distributed through this communication channel.
+Find out in this guide how to embed a video in an email, and discover some tips about creating a video specifically to be distributed through this type of communication channel.

 - Email is the preferred communication channel for 73% of millennials when they are contacted by businesses.